maeager/Agilent2Dicom/README.md

 ```

-A simple GUI interface *fdf2dicom.sh*, was developed to be used by experimental scientists on the Agilent RedHat console.
+A simple GUI interface *fdf2dicom*, was developed to be used by experimental scientists on the Agilent RedHat console.
+This requires python 2.6 and Tkinter.